Early Career Framework (ECF)

 - Unique wellbeing check: Our teacher wellbeing model is informed by research, and takes a pulse survey of teachers and mentors when they are engaging with the programme.
 This will inform a national conversation about ECF satisfaction, and gives us the opportunity to learn and adapt in real-time.

-- Minimal disruption: Events are a combination of online and in-person, to minimize disruption to teaching.
+- Minimal disruption: Events are a combination of online and in-person, to minimise disruption to teaching.
 This also reduces the need for travel, fosters small group meetings, specialist sessions and networking.

-- Application matters: We understand that ECTs may have limited time for reading, which is why we prioritize application over extensive reading.
+- Application matters: We understand that ECTs may have limited time for reading, which is why we prioritise application over extensive reading.
 Our programme places a strong emphasis on the mentor-ECT relationship, allowing us to provide bespoke sessions for each ECT and facilitating genuine networking opportunities.
-With reduced travel and more time spent in school, our programme is designed to help manage workload and prioritize wellbeing.
+With reduced travel and more time spent in school, our programme is designed to help manage workload and prioritise wellbeing.

 - Focus on the mentor-ECT relationship: The mentor-ECT relationship is priority on this programme, and our specialist sessions from industry experts also assist mentors in building effective mentoring relationships.